Social Impacts

 But not everyone does.

 The dramatic stories of water pollution in the early 1970s woke me up.
-This blog post describes the day I decided to do something about water quality, which led me to become a hydrogeologist.
+This blog post describes what led me to become a geologist.

 -- Barb Bickford